mosra/magnum-website/content/features/extensions.rst

 .. note-dim::

-    There's a builtin integration with Bullet, GLM, Vulkan and other third-party APIs.
+    There's a builtin integration with Bullet, Eigen, GLM, Vulkan and other third-party APIs.
 See :dox:`the full list <types-thirdparty-integration>` for a detailed overview.